Comparing GoHealth (GOCO) and Its Competitors

 |2.41

-GoHealth presently has a consensus target price of $20.40, indicating a potential upside of 79.89%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.60%.
-Given GoHealth’s stronger consensus rating and higher possible upside, equities research analysts plainly believe GoHealth is more favorable than its rivals.
+GoHealth presently has a consensus target price of $20.40, suggesting a potential upside of 75.71%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.17%.
+Given GoHealth’s stronger consensus rating and higher probable upside, equities analysts clearly believe GoHealth is more favorable than its peers.

 Summary